 Hi, My name is Nick Kohut.
-I’m currently a postdoc at Stanford University in Mark Cutkosky’s Biomimetics and Dextrous Manipulation Laboratory, working on a variable stiffness suspension element for humanoid robotics.
+I’m a co-founder and the CEO of Dash Robotics, Inc., an early-stage startup aiming to bring low cost, fun origami robots to people everywhere while spearheading new methods of robot manufacturing and design.
+Previously, I was a postdoc at Stanford University in Mark Cutkosky’s Biomimetics and Dextrous Manipulation Laboratory, working on a variable stiffness suspension element for humanoid robotics.
 I received my Ph.D. in Mechanical Engineering at the University of California, Berkeley, in Ron Fearing’s Biomimetic Millisystems Lab, developing small legged robots.
 My research focused on the development of an active tail to enable high speed turning.
 In the past, I also did research on centimeter scale robots, and using GPS and traffic information to improve fuel economy.
-I’m a co-founder and CEO of Dash Robotics Inc., aiming to bring low cost, fun origami robots to people everywhere.
 Finally, I like to go outside and climb, hike, and camp.

 You can contact me at kohut7 at gmail dot com.